 Prosecutors are often given the discretion to charge a young person in either adult or juvenile court.
 This discretion is limited to certain types of offenses, committed by children over a certain age.
 The offenses charged are usually violent, serious or repeat offenses.

 Some other factors that may be included are nature of the crime, extent of prior record, juvenile's intellect and philological development, and past rehabilitative treatment.

 Judges in virtually every state may waive child court jurisdiction and transfer a case to adult court.
 This is typically done at the request of the prosecutor.
 A hearing is usually held to determine if the case is an appropriate one for adult court.
-The main factor the court will consider is whether the youth can be helped by the youth court system.
+The main factor the court will consider under juvenile law is whether the youth can be helped by the youth court system.
 If the court concludes that the resources available within the juvenile court system can rehabilitate the young person, the case will stay in the court.

 There often is a possibility that a child will be tried as an adult, in adult criminal court, rather than a hearing in juvenile law court.
 The protections of a child court proceeding do not exist in adult court.

 Court proceedings and records are not confidential, but are open to the public, and the court may impose the same sentence on your son or daughter (jail time, fines and probation or prison) that would be imposed on an adult.
 To learn more contact a criminal defense law attorney.

 This website is for informational purposes only.
 Using this site or communicating with F. Edward Brown , Attorney, 208 East Central Avenue, Suite 107, Belton, Texas 76513.
 Phone 254-634-2587 does not form an attorney/client relationship.
 This site is legal advertising.